-Scena Scenario conditions

-No. Scenario name Scenario description Primary Triggering Pre- Post-

-actor event condition condition

-4 0.11 Data O

-1 Self- The iVPP receives IANOS Data Generation Energy

-consumption several real-time data iVPP gathering /Consumpti assets

-maximization coming from localized on of optimization

-through energy management supply and for supply

-optimization nization systems and the demand- and

-of behind- weather forecast side energy demand

-the-meter provider.
-Along with assets is match

-assets its internal data, the not maximizatio

-iVPP performs optimized n of self-

-optimization of or consumptio

-behind-the-meter controlled. n.

-assets' consumption

-in order to maximize

-self-consumption.

-Lastly, the

-sends the setpoints to

-the localized

-management

-systems.

-2 Self- An overproduction IANOS Over The excess The excess

-consumption occurs due to excess iVPP Productio of energy of energy

-maximization production from n generated generated

-through P2P renewables. identificati from from

-energy Prosumers sell the on renewables renewables

-trading excess energy in a is fed back is traded

-based on P2P market.
-The into the locally

-DLT market will leverage grid. providing

-on self-enforcing efficiency in

-smart contracts to the grid and

-manage, in a token-
+Scena ario conditions No. Scenario Scenario description Primary Triggering Pre- Post- name actor event condition condition 1 Self- The iVPP receives IANOS Data Generation/ Energy consumption several real-time data iVPP gathering Consumptio assets maximization coming from localized n of supply optimization through energy management and for supply optimization systems and the demand- and demand of behind- weather forecast side energy match the-meter provider.
+Along with its assets is not maximizatio assets internal data, the iVPP optimized or n of self- performs optimization controlled. consumption of behind-the-meter assets' consumption in order to maximize self- consumption.
+Lastly, the iVPP sends the setpoints to the localized management systems.
+2 Self- An overproduction IANOS Over The excess The excess of consumption occurs due to excess iVPP Production of energy energy maximization production from identificati generated generated through P2P renewables.
+Prosumers on from from energy trading sell the excess energy in renewables renewables based on DLT a P2P market.
+The is fed back is traded market will leverage on into the grid. locally